- 1 Things to Know Before Moving to Rome

 August in Rome is pretty disgusting if I’m being honest.

-August in any major city is pretty gross.
+August in any major city is pretty gross–it’s definitely not one of the best times to visit Italy.

 The crowds and the heat make everything feel sticky, including the air.
 And don’t even get me started on public transportation.